georgetown-cset/article-linking/sql_approach/how_to_e2e.md

 `xxx`

 This is approximately the point at which you have to start making tricky decisions.
+The following pipeline would need some tweaking if you start running this over any datasets but arxiv, wos, ds, mag.
+It would also need tweaking in some places if you wanted to keep the base _norm tables in a separate dataset.
 The sequence below does the following steps:

 a.)
 Take highest-scoring pair